Understanding the Flu: How Do I Know if I Have It?

 Some over-the-counter medicines may make you feel better.
 These include decongestants, antihistamines, and pain medicines.
 Keep in mind that these products may be harmful, particularly for those with heart disease, high blood pressure, or other respiratory problems.
 Cough and cold medicines should not be given to children under age 4.

 Over-the-counter analgesics, or pain medicines, also suppress fevers, which could prolong the course of the infection.
 However, take them if you feel very uncomfortable.
 Older people and those with heart and lung disease may also need to suppress the fever to reduce the strain on their heart and lungs.
 Stick with non-aspirin products, because aspirin has been associated with Reye's syndrome, a potentially fatal complication that mostly affects children and adolescents.

 There are antiviral medicines, as well.
-To treat and prevent both influenza A and B, there is zanamivir (Relenza) and oseltamivir (Tamiflu).
-Relenza is inhaled like an asthma medication.
+To treat and prevent both influenza A and B, there is zanamivir (Relenza), peramivir (Rapivab), and oseltamivir (Tamiflu).
+Zanamivir is inhaled like an asthma medication.
 Tamiflu is taken as a pill and Rapivab is given in one intravenous dose.